 I'm a PhD (2019-) student at CMU Robotics, advised by Prof. Deva Ramanan.
 My research is focused on computer vision and machine learning.
 I’m particularly interested in learning structures (e.g., 3D, motion, physics) from partial observations (e.g., monocular videos).

-Github / Google Scholar / Email / Resume
+Github / Google Scholar / Email

 RAC learns category-level deformable 3D models from monocular videos.
 It disentangles morphology and motion and allows for motion retargeting.